Last Updated on May 19, 2021 by Sagar

 For day-to-day apps, multi-core performance is more useful.
 However you do not need a multi-core processor to run multiple applications, even multitasking can be served by single-core processors.
 But power consumption is more in single-cores as compared to multi-core processors.
 It will use its entire high frequency to provide the desired output.
 Ultimately your laptop has to sacrifice much of its power to run the processor.

 As we already know that dual-core and quad-core are multi-core processors, they have been also prefixed as duo and quad according to the number of cores present in a unit.
-It pronounced as dual-core and quad-core because dual-core means two cores processing for the one information simultaneously and quad-cores are basically four cores processing for the same information.
+It is pronounced as dual-core or quad-core because dual-core means two cores processing for the one information simultaneously and quad-cores are basically four cores processing for the same information.

 Again for professional users who deal with very specialized applications or heavy software like video editing, Animations, Sound mixing, or gaming, a quad-core processor is more than enough.